alfiopuglisi/guietta/docs/tutorial.rst

         ax.plot(t, np.tan(t), ".-")
         ax.figure.canvas.draw()

-The callback, as usual, has the gui as its first argument.
-Since we intend to connect it to the slider, it also has a *value* argument, that will be the slider position.
-Guietta's sliders are basic QT sliders with a value that can go from 0 to 99 included.

 The callback can find the axis to draw on using "gui.<widgetname>.ax".
 It then proceeds to clear the axis and use normal Matplotlib commands.